Kontsevich-Zorich monodromy groups of translation covers of some platonic solids: Introduction and main results

-Lyapunov exponents of the Hodge bundle, which measure the growth rate of homological data along the central subgroup of $\SL(2,\R)$ (that is, the one consisting of diagonal matrices), also play an important role in the study of Kontsevich--Zorich monodromy groups.
-For example, Filip's classification can be refined in the presence of zero Lyapunov exponents, and, if the Lyapunov spectrum corresponding to an irreducible subbundle is simple (that is, if all Lyapunov exponents are distinct), then the group is known to be $\Sp(2d, \R)$, where $2d$ is the dimension of the subbundle.
+There exists a relation between the Lyapunov spectrum of an orbit closure and the algebraic nature of its Kontsevich--Zorich monodromy group which is not yet fully understood.
+For example, Filip's classification can be refined in the presence of zero Lyapunov exponents, and, if the Lyapunov spectrum corresponding to a strongly irreducible subbundle is simple (that is, if all Lyapunov exponents are distinct), then the Zariski closure of the group is known to be $\Sp(2d, \R)$, where $2d$ is the (real) dimension of the subbundle.

-For square-tiled surfaces, an algebraic criterion for simplicity was found in Matheus--M\"{o}ller--Yoccoz \cite{MR3402801}, and a coding-free criterion was provided in Eskin--Matheus \cite{MR3424657}.
+For square-tiled surfaces, an algebraic criterion for simplicity was found in Matheus--Möller--Yoccoz \cite{MR3402801}, and a coding-free criterion was provided in Eskin--Matheus \cite{MR3424657}.
 Furthermore, it was shown in Eskin--Kontsevich--Zorich \cite{MR2820564} that there exist square-tiled surfaces where coincidences of Lyapunov exponents occur across distinct, symplectically-orthogonal, irreducible subbundles.
 This fact is interesting because there are no known reasons why simplicity should occur or not when considering the joint Lyapunov spectrum corresponding to the direct sum of such subbundles.
+Indeed, simplicity criteria (including the previous ones for square-tiled surfaces and also the general criterion due to Avila--Viana \cite{MR2350698, MR2316268}) concern a single strongly irreducible subbundle, and to our knowledge there are no general results relating exponents in different pieces of the semisimple decomposition of the Kontsevich--Zorich cocycle.

+While individual Lyapunov exponents are in general extremely hard to compute, Eskin--Kontsevich--Zorich \cite{MR3270590} found a formula for the \emph{sum} of all positive Lyapunov exponents of an orbit closure.
+In particular, the resulting sum is always rational and, for the case of square-tiled surfaces, this rational number can be computationally found.

 In this article, we consider the Kontsevich--Zorich monodromy groups of square-tiled surfaces that arise as the translation cover of platonic solids and quotients of infinite polyhedra.
 Translation covers of platonic solids and polyhedral surfaces are useful because the extra structure of the cover has been used to shed light on the underlying solid or surface (see for example Athreya--Aulicino \cite{AA} where they used the translation cover to find a closed path between the vertices on the dodecahedron).